F.E.A.R. Perseus Mandate: Development

 F.E.A.R.
 Perseus Mandate was announced in July 2007 and was first shown at E3.
 In the same announcement it was revealed that the Xbox 360 version of the game would be bundled with F.E.A.R.
 Extraction Point (previously only available on PC) and released under the name F.E.A.R.
 Files.
 Developers TimeGate Studios revealed that the game would not be a narrative sequel to Extraction Point, but a sidequel to the base game and the first expansion, focusing on a different F.E.A.R. team.
 They also stressed that the player would be accompanied for much of the game by an AI companion, a design decision made after the section in Extraction Point where Holiday joins Point Man received very positive feedback.

 Originally, the plan was to release F.E.A.R.
 Files on both PlayStation 3 and Xbox 360, but the PlayStation version was cancelled.
 As well as the two standalone expansions, F.E.A.R.
-Files also includes seven new instant action maps and five new multiplayer maps.
+Files also includes eight new instant action maps and five new multiplayer maps.
 The complete F.E.A.R. series was released on Steam in July 2012, with the Platinum Collection only available as part of the bundle.
 The Platinum Collection was released on GOG.com in February 2015.
 In November 2021, the F.E.A.R. franchise, including F.E.A.R.
 Files, was added to Microsoft's backward compatibility program, making the games playable on the Xbox One and Xbox Series X/S.